-- Each winning Team must select their representative Team Member to participate in the 2022 FedCSIS Conference and notify their selection to the Organizer.
-If no Team Member is selected by his or her Team to participate in the conference, the registration fee shall be deemed forfeited and not constituting part of the prize.
+- Each winning Team must select their representative Team Member to participate in the 2022 IEEEE International Conference on Big Data and notify their selection to the Organizer.
+If no Team Member is selected by his or her Team to participate in the conference, the registration fee shall be deemed forfeited and not constitute part of the prize.

 - Following the announcement of the winners, The Organiser shall pay the monetary prizes to the winning teams.
 Each winning team shall notify the Organizer within 21 days following the announcement of how the Team wishes the monetary prize to be paid out (single payment, split payments, etc.).

 - In order to receive the Prize, each prize recipient is required to submit to the Organizer all documents necessary for the remittance of such prizes, such as their personal detail, including bank account number, their certificate of tax residency issued by the tax authority of their place of residence or other documents required by law.
 If such necessary documents are not submitted within the time limit indicated in the notification of the award, the monetary prize cannot be paid out and is deemed to have been forfeited by the winner.